stevie-mayhew/silverstripe-framework/docs/en/05_Contributing/02_Release_Process.md

 ## Deprecation

 Needs of developers (both on core framework and custom projects) can outgrow the capabilities of a certain API.
-Existing APIs might turn out to be hard to understand, maintain, test or stabilize.
+Existing APIs might turn out to be hard to understand, maintain, test or stabilise.
 In these cases, it is best practice to "refactor" these APIs into something more useful.
 SilverStripe acknowledges that developers have built a lot of code on top of existing APIs, so we strive for giving ample warning on any upcoming changes through a "deprecation cycle".